neurobioinfo/Ensemblux/docs/index.md

-# Welcome to the ensemblex documentation!
+# Welcome to the Ensemblex documentation!
 ensemblex is an accuracy-weighted ensemble framework for genetic demultiplexing of pooled single-cell RNA seqeuncing (scRNAseq) data.
 By addressing the limitiations of individual genetic demultiplexing tools, we demonstrated that ensemblex:

 - Achieves higher demultiplexing accuracy